lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 You should probably also take further steps to secure your server [by disabling root login, using SSH keys to log in instead of a password](https://youtu.be/5JvU9wcZSbA&t=296) and [setting up a firewall](https://www.youtube.com/watch?v=Pn_1rb4oF5I).

 ---
-[^1]: I don't get anything if you use this link.
-[^2]: I'm not sure why but this won't work unless you use the full path to the Jekyll executable.
+[^1]: I'm not sure why but this won't work unless you use the full path to the Jekyll executable.